Fellowship Program Director(s): Stacey Doran, MD

 Overview

-This training program is designed for physicians who have completed a medical oncology fellowship program in the United States and who seek specialized training in immunotherapy with clinical trials and clinical trial development.
-The breadth and depth of opportunities for training in clinical immunotherapy at the Center for Cancer Research (CCR), NCI, are unsurpassed with active clinical programs in therapeutic cancer vaccines, immune checkpoint modulation, adoptive cellular therapies (both TCR transgenic and CAR-T therapy) and antibody-based immunotherapies.
+This training program is for physicians who have already completed an oncology-focused- fellowship program (i.e. adult hematology/oncology, pediatric oncology, radiation oncology, or surgical oncology) and seek further specialized training in immunotherapy with a focus on clinical trials and clinical trial development.
+There are multiple opportunities at the Center for Cancer Research (CCR), NCI, including active clinical programs using therapeutic cancer vaccines, immune checkpoint modulation, adoptive cellular therapies (both TCR transgenic and CAR-T therapy) and antibody-based immunotherapies.
+Funding for this position is co-sponsored by the National Cancer Institute and the Society for Immunotherapy of Cancer (SITC).

 Program Structure